vipineth/rareskills-blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 This article assumes knowledge of the following topics:
 - Solidity (See our [free solidity tutorial](https://www.rareskills.io/learn-solidity) if you are just starting.).
-- Basics of EVM opcodes (A good place to start is the evm codes)
+- Basics of EVM opcodes

 Let's dive in!